VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

   Always returns a response package.
   Has the highest delivery guarantee.

-* EventListener — local endpoint, looks like C# events.
+* EventListener — local endpoint looks like C# events.
   It сan has multiple handlers on the same route.
   Does not return a response package.